-Why do I want to do it?
-Technology can motivate people by showing how they compare to others, or presenting areas of risk.
+Technology can motivate people by showing how they compare to others or presenting areas of risk.
 For instance, programs that address substance use might show people how a person’s drinking or drug use compares to others, or what benefits (or consequences) they might expect from future choices.

-How will I do it?
 Technology can make something easier to do by suggesting specific steps that people can take to achieve their goals.
-Some programs help people to anticipate high-risk situations, and plan ahead for how they will address any problems.
+Some programs help people to anticipate high-risk situations and plan ahead for how they will address any problems.

-How will I remember what to do?
 Technology can remind people about the goals they have chosen.
 In fact, this is one of the clear benefits of technology over in-person interactions.
 Online programs can easily generate a summary report that clients can take with them.
-Other systems can send motivational messages or reminders about a person’s goals at key times.
+Technology can be used to send motivational messages or reminders about a person’s goals at key times.
 This extends the effect of the intervention beyond the initial meeting.

 Apart from these areas, online interventions have some unique advantages over in-person interactions: They can be widely distributed at a low cost, are available whenever clients want to access them, and can collect follow-up data automatically.
 There is also evidence that people are more honest when reporting some high-risk behaviors in an “anonymous” computer-based situation rather than when face-to-face.
 The goal of these systems is to encourage people to make decisions that will move them quickly through the criminal justice system and prevent them from returning.